mylad13/jackal_multi_robot/notes.md

 ---
 # Starting from the container mylad13/humble-ros2controllers
 ### mylad13/jackal_multi_robot repo and mylad13/jackal repo
-clone the repos into /ros2_ws/src
+clone the repos into ~/ros2_ws/src (these steps are already done, and ros-humble-ros2-controllers and ros-humble-ros2-control are installed from binary, and the humble branch of gz_ros2_control is installed from source)
 ```bash
 git clone https://github.com/mylad13/jackal_multi_robot
 git clone https://github.com/mylad13/jackal -b humble-devel